 The 13th NPC Standing Committee is expected to convene for its 11th session in late June.
 The Council of Chairpersons is expected to meet in mid-June to decide on the agenda and dates of the session.

 The following legislative bills are likely to return for further review:

 - draft Civil Code Part on Marriage and Family [婚姻家庭编] or Part on Inheritance [继承编] or both;

-- draft Basic Healthcare and Health Promotion Law [基本医疗卫生与健康促进法]; or
+- draft Basic Healthcare and Health Promotion Law [基本医疗卫生与健康促进法];

 - draft Vaccine Administration Law [疫苗管理法];

 - draft revision to Drug Administration Law [药品管理法];